forcedotcom/datacloud-customcode-python-sdk/README.md

 You can now use the Salesforce Data Cloud UI to find the created Data Transform and use the `Run Now` button to run it.
 Once the Data Transform run is successful, check the DLO your script is writing to and verify the correct records were added.

+## Dependency Management

+The SDK automatically handles all dependency packaging for Data Cloud deployment.
+Here's how it works:

+1. **Add dependencies to `requirements.txt`** - List any Python packages your script needs
+2. **Install locally** - Use `pip install -r requirements.txt` in your virtual environment
+3. **Automatic packaging** - When you run `datacustomcode zip`, the SDK automatically:
+   - Packages all dependencies from `requirements.txt`
+   - Uses the correct platform and architecture for Data Cloud

+**No need to worry about platform compatibility** - the SDK handles this automatically through the Docker-based packaging process.

 ## API